 In a social work program that delivers services using a traditional face-to-face format in a physical setting, one might expect a community needs assessment to influence the mission and objectives of the program.
-However, Brescia University's MSW program will be delivered exclusively online.
+However, Brescia University's MSW program is delivered exclusively online.
 Therefore, our community is global in nature.
-We will be educating social workers to provide services in a vast array of settings.
-Our students will learn the specialized skills needed to adapt to the diverse needs of the many different contexts, populations, problem areas, methods of intervention, and approaches to practice that are part of the culture of their specific communities.
-Our students will be members of a global community, so it is important to create a program that meets a diverse set of needs and circumstances.
+We educate social workers to provide services in a vast array of settings.
+Our students learn the specialized skills needed to adapt to the diverse needs of the many different contexts, populations, problem areas, methods of intervention, and approaches to practice that are part of the culture of their specific communities.
+Our students are members of a global community, so it is important to create a program that meets a diverse set of needs and circumstances.